Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program (SATP)

 Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program (SATP) - Iowa City, IA

 Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp is a substance abuse treatment center located at 601 Highway 6 West, Unit 116-a in the 52246 zip code in Iowa City, IA.
-The treatment center accepts men and women.
-Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp offers administration of naltrexone, buprenorphine maintenance and relapse prevention from naltrexone.
-Some of the treatment approaches at Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp include motivational interviewing, relapse prevention treatment and trauma counseling services.
-It also offers counseling for groups, HIV and AIDS education and marital/couples counseling.
-In addition, it provides outcome follow-up after discharge, Naloxone and overdose education and continuing care plus aftercare.
-For patients needing detox services, Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp also provides opioid detoxification, cocaine detoxification and alcohol detox.
-Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp provides outpatient rehab, hospital inpatient rehab and intensive outpatient treatment services.
+The treatment center accepts women and men.
+Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp offers administration of naltrexone, prescription of suboxone and buprenorphine detox services.
+Some of the treatment approaches at Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp include counseling for substance abuse, trauma counseling services and motivational interviewing.
+It also offers substance use education, counseling for families and marital/couples counseling.
+In addition, it provides outcome follow-up after discharge, Naloxone and overdose education and aftercare and continuing care.
+For patients needing detox services, Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp also provides benzodiazepines detoxification, cocaine detoxification and alcohol detoxification.
+Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp provides IOT, inpatient hospital rehab and outpatient day treatment.

 Address: 601 Highway 6 West, Unit 116-A, Iowa City, IA 52246